 The Denver Post reported that, “Perhaps the best feature of the bill was the order that hospitals charge the uninsured only the same they would charge for a negotiated discount with a major insurance company.
 That can quickly bring down a $100,000 heart surgery bill to a more manageable $15,000 or so.”

 The Gazette reported that, “Representatives of the two hospital systems in Colorado Springs say the new law won’t have much impact on them, because they’ve been doing what it requires.”
+(This article has since been removed from the Gazette website.)
 The Gazette went on to quote the spokesman for Penrose-St. Francis Health Services, Chris Valentine, who said that its charity care and financial assistance policy has been in place since 2006, and served as the template for the new law.

 Rob Rush, who spoke for Memorial Health Systems, said, “The only change we made was to add information to our website about payment policies.”